 Like many of my generation, I had seen space launches on TV in the early mornings before school.
 I touched John Glenn’s space capsule, Friendship 7, the first American manned space vessel to orbit the earth, when it came to the Seattle World’s Fair in 1962.
 It was the equivalent of a Space Age holy relic.

-All of that came back to me when I visited the Boeing Museum of Flight’s “Destination Moon” exhibit (through September 2), which features the incredible story and artifacts related to Apollo 11, the mission that landed the first humans on the moon 50 years ago this summer.
+All of that came back to me when I visited The Museum of Flight’s “Destination Moon” exhibit (through September 2), which features the incredible story and artifacts related to Apollo 11, the mission that landed the first humans on the moon 50 years ago this summer.
 Most of the exhibit’s artifacts, which include Apollo 11’s command module, Columbia, were assembled by the Smithsonian.

 As you enter the exhibit, there are displays featuring objects that offer a local angle, like the lunar rover assembled by Boeing in Kent.
 There’s also a display about Rocket Research, now part of Aerojet Rocketdyne, and its contributions to pioneering space missions like Viking and Voyager.